Lunaqua/HNSTrackPack/README.md

 ### I have a suggestion...
 Please make a pull request to the community branch, following the instructions contained in ./Tracklist/CommunitySuggestion.txt

+### How do I use this
+Download the latest release.
+You can then use the pack as a mystuff with another distribution, or as a standalone riivolution pack.
+It is of course, intended for the Hide and Seek mod.

 # Special Thanks
 CLF78, Ismy: for making this great mod.
 Track Creators: for doing what you've done for over 10 years now.